Trump Administration Plans To Use Facebook To Spy On People Receiving Disability

 Not only that, as with most social media users, people with disabilities are more likely to post photos that were taken when they are feeling healthy and happy, not when they are suffering and wheelchair-bound or confined to bed due to pain.

-Currently over 10 million people receive Social Security disability insurance payments, totaling $11 billion a month.
-It’s important to note, however, that the Social Security fund was created and is maintained by payroll taxes those same beneficiaries pay or have paid into it.
+Currently, over 10 million people receive Social Security disability insurance payments, totaling $11 billion a month.
+It’s important to note, however, that the Social Security fund was created and is maintained by payroll taxes those same beneficiaries pay or have paid in to.

 The last Social Security commissioner who was confirmed by the Senate, Michael J. Astrue, said that the program sounds like a recipe for disaster, given the infamous unreliability of truth in social media.